POSTECH-CVLab/point-transformer/scene_seg/README.md

 ```

 ## Acknowledgement
-The code is partially borrowed from [PointWeb](https://github.com/hszhao/PointWeb).
-The code is heavily based on [PAConv](https://github.com/CVMI-Lab/PAConv).
+The code is partially borrowed from [PointWeb](https://github.com/hszhao/PointWeb) and heavily based on [PAConv](https://github.com/CVMI-Lab/PAConv).